Develop as a Technical Official (TO)

 • Assessment

-For information regarding Level 3 assessments, including a request for assessment form, please click here.
+For information regarding Level 3 assessments, including a request for assessment form, please click here or contact SV.

 • Recognition of Prior Learning

-• If you believe that you already possess the skills to obtain or upgrade your qualifications, you can apply for a Recognition of Current Competency (RCC) based on prior learning or experience. if successful, this will speed up the time it takes for you to upgrade your qualifications.
+• If you believe that you possess the skills to obtain or upgrade your qualifications, you can apply for a Recognition of Current Competency (RCC) based on prior learning or experience.
+If successful, this will speed up the time it takes for you to get your qualifications.

 Download the relevant information below to find out more,